Eelbrain/Alice/README.md

 #     formats: ipynb,py:light
 ```

 These scripts were converted to Python scripts with [Jupytext](http://jupytext.readthedocs.io) for efficient management with git.
-To turn such a script called `notebook.py` back into a notebook, run:
+To turn such a script back into a notebook, run this command (assuming the script is called `notebook.py`):

 ```bash
 $ jupytext --to notebook notebook.py